-All this work results in a sweet, richly aromatic and boldly herbal liqueur that lends itself to sipping straight or mixing into cocktails to add a real layer of complexity.
-Chartreuse works really well with gin as both spirits have an herbal component, but where the Chartreuse has a sweet spiciness to it, gins bring a bright citrus quality.
-With the two spirits making a great foundation, we next built upon that combination by layering in some components to add some balance to the drink.
+All this work results in a sweet, richly aromatic and boldly herbal liqueur.
+It lends itself to sipping straight or mixing into cocktails to add a real layer of complexity.
+Chartreuse works really well with gin as both spirits have an herbal component.
+But likewise the Chartreuse has a sweet spiciness to it, gins bring a bright citrus quality.
+With the two spirits making a great foundation, we next built upon that combination.
+We layered in some components to add some balance to the drink.

-We decided to stick with spirits from France, choosing to use La Quintinye Vermouth Royal Blanc, a French vermouth made by blending fine white wines and Pineau des Charentes (a French aperitif fortified wine) from the Cognac region of France.
-The vermouth has a beautiful aromatic perfume and hints of grapefruit, herbs and hay and a woody note that gives a warm sweetness that pairs up with the gin and the aged oaky notes of the Chartreuse.
+We decided to stick with spirits from France, choosing to use La Quintinye Vermouth Royal Blanc.
+It’s a French vermouth made by blending fine white wines and Pineau des Charentes (a French aperitif fortified wine) from the Cognac region of France.
+The vermouth has a beautiful aromatic perfume and hints of grapefruit, herbs and hay and a woody note.
+This gives a warm sweetness that pairs up with the gin and the aged oaky notes of the Chartreuse.

 For our sour component, we go with gin’s classic partner in crime, lemon.
 The lemon adds a refreshing sourness to the drink and bringing out the citrus notes in the gin.
-Of course once you add a little sour, you need some sweet, so what better way to celebrate all the wonderful plants used in the Chartreuse then to use honey, which is made from the nectar from all those plants!
+Of course once you add a little sour, you need some sweet, so what better way to celebrate all the wonderful plants used in the Chartreuse then to use honey.
+Honey of course is made from the nectar from all those plants!
 The honey adds a nice sweetness and warmth and a nice aromatic floral scent.

 We used lots of French influences to make the Monk’s Muse, and with that in mind, we decided that any good French dish (or drink in this case) has to have an elegant richness to it.
 To add that richness, we turned to pear nectar and egg white.
 The homemade pear nectar adds a smooth fruitiness and body to the cocktail.
 The egg white is a classic way to add a richness to a cocktail when shaken in.
 Plus it adds a rich foam and creamy texture that smooths out the rough edges of the spirits.